OrangeJuice7/SDL-OpenGL-Game-Framework/docs/guide.md

 The `UiManager` contains several subclasses to handle specialized areas:

-- `MouseState`, `KeyboardState` record the input state of the input devices.
+- `MouseState`, `KeyboardState` are used to record the input state of the input devices.
 - `ShaderProgram` defines and provides an interface for the shader program used by OpenGL.
 In particular, it helps to load and compile GLSL shader code, and defines an interface to load uniform values into them.
 - `SpriteManager` handles `Sprite`s: all graphical elements are `Sprite`s.
 There are two main kinds of `Sprites`: `TexturedSprite`s which host and render a texture, and `GeometricSprite`s which render coloured geometric primitives.
 	- `Texture`s handle individual image loading and handling with OpenGL.